 Recently I volunteered at the Seattle Art Fair, an annual event that brings together hundreds of galleries and artists to display their work in a sprawling conference area inhabiting part of a football stadium.
-Not surprisingly, I was on the lookout for art with a metamodern vibe.
+Not surprisingly, on my break, when I had the chance to roam the fair, I was on the lookout for art with a metamodern vibe.

 A higher level of critical sophistication seems necessary to reveal how these polarities are manifested in visual art that does not explicitly tell a story or represent something, or in music that has no words.
 However, at the Seattle Art Fair, I stumbled across a set of abstract pieces that struck me as decidedly metamodern, and specifically as a great exemplar of Timotheus Vermeulen’s notion of depthiness.
 (More on depthiness in a moment.)